digital-asset/daml/daml-lf/spec/transaction.rst

 * `message NodeExercise`_ exercise
 * `message NodeLookupByKey`_ lookup
 * ``string`` ``version``

-Field ``version`` must be a valid version as described under `field version`_, not newer that the version of the enclosing Transaction message.

 Fields ``create``, ``fetch``, ``exercise`` and ``lookup`` shall be consumed according to version `version`.